Courses for the interdisciplinary program in data analytics and science at Beloit come from many departments.

 As the senior seminar in data science and data analytics, this course provides a synthesis of concepts and skills learned by DSDA majors and minors during their time at Beloit.
 Affiliate faculty in departments across the college discuss the importance and meaning of data in their disciplines.
 Students complete a senior portfolio showcasing their work in data science and analytics and preparing for post-Beloit education and employment.
 (CP) Prerequisite: senior standing.

 This course discusses several data mining techniques to identify novel patterns from large scale databases that might not be available at the current level of process.
 Topics related to data processing, data visualization, data exploration, prediction, classification, anomaly detection, association analysis, and clustering are covered.
 Students work on several projects in order to employ data mining tools and techniques such as decision trees, support vector machine, Bayesian classifiers, and neural networks-mean clustering to solve some problems in the field of data science.
 Offered odd years, spring semester.
 Prerequisite: junior standing and Computer Science 204.
 Recommended: Mathematics 175 and 205.

 An introduction to the three types of machine learning: 1) supervised learning, 2) unsupervised learning, and 3) reinforcement learning.
 Students work individually or in teams on real world datasets from different fields to implement machine learning algorithms/approaches and evaluate their performance, including presentations of work oriented to audiences in the related field.
 Students study professional, ethical, and social issues related to data science.
 Python is used as the main programming language in this course.
 (CP) Offered even years, spring semester.
-Prerequisite: Computer Science 345.
+Prerequisite: Data Science and Data Analytics 345.